Skip to content

 Drink A Lot Of Water

-How To Prevent With Kidney Stones
+How To Prevent Kidney Stones

 Staying adequately hydrated is paramount in the prevention of kidney stones.
 Water dilutes the substances in urine that lead to stones, such as calcium, oxalate, and uric acid.
 Ensuring a consistent and ample water intake helps the kidneys function efficiently, facilitating the elimination of waste and reducing the concentration of stone-forming minerals.
 While individual hydration needs can vary, aiming for at least eight glasses of water daily is a general guideline that serves as a good starting point.